majestrate/debian-lokinet/readme.md

 After build the iso will be located in the root of the repo at `debian-lokinet.iso`

+To generate a release torrent of the current build:

+    $ ./contrib/release.sh

 To install additional packages, add lines to `packages/custom.txt` containing the package name one per line or drop the deb into `packages/`